5 practical tips for transitioning successfully into the digital age

 Delegating responsibilities, allowing mistakes to happen and giving people greater latitude - digitalization requires us to do some radical rethinking.
 However, providing employees with the necessary freedom of action and plenty of room for experimenting is only one side of the digitalization coin: At the same time, employees need clear guidelines that they can use as yardsticks.
 They also need to have a good understanding of the broader corporate context: current business processes, the system landscape, the budgetary situation, etc.

 Conclusion: In order to be able to act creatively and try new things, you have to understand the big picture and need to know where the (entrepreneurial) journey is supposed to take you.
 Hence, it is important for leaders to give direction and act transparently.

-The short program Data Science focuses on the topic of digital transformation.
-For more information click here.
+For more information visit the short program Data Science which focuses on the topic of digital transformation.